Dr. Scott Froum provides bone grafting services to patients in Midtown NYC. Contact us at 212-751-8530 to learn more or schedule an appointment.

-When a tooth is lost, the surrounding bone often is often affected over time.
+When a patient develops gum disease the bacteria around the teeth can destroy the bone holding the tooth in the mouth and a bone defect can develop.
+Bone grafting can repair these defects and help save your teeth.
+In addition, When a tooth is lost, the surrounding jaw bone is often lost over time.
+Jaw bone can dissolve in both height, width, and density.
 Patients without enough jaw bone mass are not candidates for dental implants.
 Bone grafting is often performed to reverse bone loss or enhance existing bone, allowing for the placement of dental implants after the bone graft has healed and created the necessary foundation for the implants.

 Bone grafting surgery may also be performed to correct problems resulting from: